RaymondBrien/cherry-ML/README.md

 ### **Page 3: Powdery Mildew Detector**

+*intended audience: general*

-- **File Upload and Prediction**: Users can upload images for instant analysis.
+- **File Upload and Prediction**: Users can upload images for instant analysis
 - **Prediction Output**: Displays a statement indicating whether the uploaded image shows a healthy or infected leaf.

 ### **Page 4: Project Hypothesis and Validation**

+*intended audience: general and technical*

-- **Hypothesis Display**: Explanation of visual distinctions between healthy and infected leaves.
+- **Hypothesis Display**: Explanation of visual distinctions between healthy and infected leaves
 - **Validation Methods**: Visual comparisons and metrics proving the model’s accuracy.

 ### **Page 5: ML Performance Metrics**

+*intended audience: technical*

-- **Label Frequency**: Shows the distribution of healthy and infected samples across training, validation, and test sets.
+- **Label Frequency**: Shows the distribution of healthy and infected samples across training, validation, and test sets
 - **Model History**: Plots for accuracy and loss over epochs.
 - **Evaluation Results**: Summary of model performance with metrics such as accuracy, loss, and F1 score.